sama64/sama64.github.io/content/posts/personal-assistants.md

  # providers will price this in

- if you didn't know it already let me break you the news. the AI industry is heavily subsidized by almost anyone they can borrow money from by selling them the promise of a path to profitability in the future.
+ if you didn't know it already let me break the news to you. the AI industry is heavily subsidized by almost anyone who'll lend them money by selling them the promise of a path to profitability in the future.

  that's why Microsoft burns cash like you could just print money.. oh wait. sorry, I meant that they burn money like Microsoft _owned_ the federal reserve.

- it's a long-term bet. it's an arms-race that requires patience and a huge pile of cash, or rather a pile of heads willing to borrow you that cash.
+ it's a long-term bet. it's an arms-race that requires patience and a huge pile of cash, or rather a pile of heads willing to lend you that cash.

- so how do they even convince those heads to borrow money from them for a completely uncertain endeavor?
+ so how do they even convince those heads to lend them money for a completely uncertain endeavor?

- they promise green pastures far far away...

- and what lies in these promised lands?

- hoards of users that use the harness you tailor made for your model. locked into your ecosystem.
+ the pitch is basically: _"subsidize usage now, capture the workflow, monetize later."_

+ if you don't own the harness, you don't own the user. and if you don't own the user, those subsidies look less like strategy and more like lighting money on fire.

- oh right, your model, that massive pile of floats (weights) that can be hold on an SD card and costs dozens of billions, or even hundreds of billions to train.
+ and the 'asset' they're trying to amortize is your model: you know, that massive pile of floats (weights) that can be held on an SD card and costs dozens of billions, or even hundreds of billions to train. and can be just copied infinitely.

  so we don't really know how much cash they're burning vs revenue.

- but using an h100 for a whole day for $200 a month? that's a steal right?
+ but using an h100 for a whole day for $200 a month? that's a steal, right?

  bc it kinda is, there's no way they're making money right now. everyone knows this.

- everyone on twitter and their mom are tweeting on how to use the Oauth credentials of low-price/high-quota plans to avoid paying hundreds or thousands in api credits.
+ everyone on X and their mom are posting on how to use the OAuth credentials of low-price/high-quota plans to avoid paying hundreds or thousands in api credits.

  all of that cash they're burning? all of that is so you use their harness, buy into their ecosystem and they collect data about how you use it for fine-tuning and improving their models. that’s their moat.